datacarpentry/python-ecology-lesson/episodes/07-visualization-ggplot-python.md

 by Leland Wilkinson.
 The `plotnine` package is built on top of Matplotlib and interacts well with Pandas.

+> ## Reminder
+> `plotnine` is not included in the standard Anaconda installation and needs
+> to be installed separately.
+If you haven't done so already, you can find installation
+> instructions on the [Setup page][setup-plotnine].
+{: .callout}

 Just as with the other packages, `plotnine` needs to be imported.
 It is good practice to not just load an entire package such as `from plotnine import *`, but to use an abbreviation as we used `pd` for Pandas: